Andrew MacCallum

-Andrew McCullum (1821–1902) was a British landscape painter.
+Andrew McCullum (c.
+1821–1902) was a British landscape painter.

 Life

 Born at Nottingham, of Scottish Highland background, he was son of an employee at the William Gibson & Sons hosiery manufactory there.
 He was brought up near Sherwood Forest, and unwillingly apprenticed against his will to his father's business.
 An interest in drawing was encouraged by Thomas Bailey who allowed him to copy pictures in his collection.

 On his 21st birthday McCallum left home, and maintained himself by teaching.
 Aged 22 twenty-two he became a student in the recently founded Government School of Art at Nottingham.
 He exhibited a view of Flint Castle at the British Institution in London in 1849.
 About this time he became a student at the Government School of Design at Somerset House, where J. R. Herbert, Richard Redgrave, and John Callcott Horsley were among his instructors.
 In 1850 he first exhibited at the Royal Academy.
 From that year till 1852 he was assistant master at the Manchester School of Art, and from 1852 to 1854 he was headmaster of the School of Art at Stourbridge, after the brief tenure from 1851 of Henry Alexander Bowler.
 There he resided at the Old Parsonage, New Street.

 In 1854 MacCallum went to Italy with a travelling studentship awarded by the Science and Art Department.
 Part of his time was spent on mural decorations; returning to England in 1857, he decorated the western exterior of the Sheepshanks Gallery at the South Kensington Museum with panels of sgraffito.
 He then concentrated on landscape, with subjects at Burnham Beeches and in Windsor Forest.
 Among patrons were John Phillip and James Nasmyth, and he was awarded a silver medal by the Society for the Encouragement of the Fine Arts.

 Towards the end of 1861 MacCallum painted at Fontainebleau; in 1864 he worked in Switzerland and on the River Rhine; in 1866 he was in Italy; in the winter of 1866–7 he was in the neighbourhood of Paris.
 Between 1870 and 1875 he paid several visits to Egypt where he made many sketches of rural life.
 He was "the Painter" who accompanied Amelia Edwards in 1873- 1874 on her Dahabiya in her best selling book "A Thousand Miles Up the Nile".
 About 1875 he was commissioned by Queen Victoria to paint five views near Balmoral.
 He sometimes lectured on art subjects.

 MacCallum died on 22 January 1902 at 5 The Studios, Holland Park Road, Kensington, London.
 He had lived in the neighbourhood since 1858 when he leased from Thomas Webster his house in The Mall, Kensington.